skip to main content

 • the total amount of receipts retained at the end of the reported year from that year and previous years.

-Reports should be placed on town/parish council’s website and a copy of the report is required to be sent to the district council.
-Where a town/parish does not have a website the District Council can, upon request, publish this information on its website on the town/parish council’s behalf – for transparency, the District Council will publish all annual reports on its website.
+Reports should be placed on town/parish council's website and a copy of the report is required to be sent to the district council.
+Where a town/parish does not have a website the District Council can, upon request, publish this information on its website on the town/parish council's behalf - for transparency, the District Council will publish all annual reports received on its website.

-The CIL report must be published and sent to the District Council no later than 31 December following the reported year (the financial year).
+The CIL report must be published and should be sent to the District Council no later than 31 December following the reported year (the financial year).
 Town and parish councils are encouraged to use the reporting template provided by Huntingdonshire District Council.

 CIL Meaningful Proportion collected for non-parished areas must be spent in accordance with Regulation 59F as below: